jdeolive/geotools-old/docs/tutorial/quickstart/eclipse.rst

 17. Navigate to the pom.xml file and double click to open it up.
 18. We are going to start by defining the version number of GeoTools we wish to use.
-This workbook was written for |version| although you may wish to try a newer version, or make use of a nightly build by using |release|-SNAPSHOT.
+This workbook was written for |version| although you may wish to try a newer version, or make use of a nightly build by using |version|-SNAPSHOT.

 .. literalinclude:: artifacts/pom.xml
         :language: xml